sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

   the steer condition is decoded (`ASIDE = PCH AND M = 0`), not a control bit.
 - **Extension datapath (stages 12–16).** Five additions ride spare codes and the 4th ROM's new bits, touching nothing already built:
-  - **temp** ('574) — a pointer-scratch register loading like any DST, and driving the data bus as a BUS source (the 2-bit core BUS field had one spare code). temp is what makes (zp), (zp,X), (zp),Y and JMP (abs)
+  - **temp** ('574) — a scratch register loading like any DST, and driving the **A-side mini-bus as its eighth driver**. temp does double duty: it is the pointer-parking seat that makes (zp), (zp,X), (zp),Y and JMP (abs) possible (A and X stay architecturally untouched mid-instruction), *and* it is the doubling seat for memory left-shifts — the '181's only shift is `A+A` on the A port, so `ASL M` is `temp ← M · M ← temp+temp`.
+Sitting on the A side serves both jobs;
-    possible: A and X stay architecturally untouched mid-instruction, exactly as before.
+    everything temp must deliver elsewhere travels as an ALU pass through F.
-  - **Y** ('574) — the seventh A-side driver, on one of ASIDE's two spare codes.
+  - **Y** ('574) — an A-side driver on one of ASIDE's spare codes.
 Indexing with Y reuses the entire X machinery (same ALU configs, same HCARRY path); only the ASIDE code differs.
   - **SHR** ('541 with crossed bits on the F→bus path) — output bit i wired to F bit i+1, bit 7 injected as 0 (LSR) or the C flag (ROR, one glue gate); the shifted-out F bit 0 latches into C. The '181 shifts left only